Chittamara, Belonia

 Chittamara is a village in South Tripura district in the Indian state of Tripura, located in the UTC 5.30 time zone and it follows Indian standard time (IST).
 Chittamara sun rise time varies -36 minutes from IST.
 The vehicle driving side in Chittamara is left, all vehicles should take left side during driving.
 Chittamara people are using its national currency which is Indian Rupee and its international currency code is INR.
 It lies on the border with Bangladesh.
 It contains a SBI Branch and tehsil.
 The native language of Chittamara is Bengali, Kokborok and most of the village people speak Bengali, Kokborok.
 Chittamara people use Bengali, Kokborok language for communication.

 Demographics

 As of 2011 India census, Chittamara had a population of 3450. with SC Population 360, ST Population 1277 & OBC population 1278.
 Chittamara has an average literacy rate of 95%, higher than the national average of 74%.

 Politics

 Chittamara is part of Belonia (Vidhan Sabha constituency).

 Currently BJP is ruling in this Gram Panchayat, with 11 GP Member.

-Shri Biswajit Majumder is the current president of BJP Chittamara Village committee.
+Shri Biswajit Majumder ~ ex president of BJP Chittamara Village committee & currently one of the core member of Chittamara GP committee.

 Late Smt.
 Arati Majumder [2018 - 2023 till her death (16 December 2023)] from this village, elected as a Panchayat Shamiti member of Bharat Chandra Nagar RD Block.